Finance Design Practice

 Design system for 5 product lines

-Goldman Sachs, Morgan Stanley have dozens of products requiring unified design language.
-My experience scaling a design system across 5 products demonstrates I can govern enterprise-level design systems with cross-functional stakeholders.
+Major financial institutions have dozens of products requiring unified design language.
+My experience scaling a design system across 5 products demonstrates I can manage multi-product design systems with engineering and product teams.

 ACY Design System